Federal Assistance with Education Expenses

 What kinds of jobs are available?

-Work-study jobs are available on and off campus, and include clerical, tutoring, computer lab assistance, and many more.
+Work-study jobs are available on and off campus, and include clerical, tutoring, computer lab assistance, and more.

 Why should I become a Federal Work Study student?